Spacing in Interior Design

 What is spacing:

-Generally people assume that a space has interior designers selecting furniture and finishes, but not everyone knows an outstanding space was carefully mapped out through space planning – an essential step in the interior design process.
-Space planning organizes the space, furniture and functions to work together and most effectively accommodate the needs of the employees and visitors.
+Generally, people assume that space has interior designers selecting furniture and finishes, but not everyone knows an outstanding space was carefully mapped out through space planning – an essential step in the interior design process.
+Space planning organizes the space, furniture, and functions to work together and most effectively accommodate the needs of the employees and visitors.

-The space plan will also defines the circulation patterns that shows how people will move through the space.
-The plan is finished by adding details of all the furniture, equipment and hardware placement.
+The space plan will also define the circulation patterns that show how people will move through the space.
+The plan is finished by adding details of all the furniture, equipment, and hardware placement.